 I was looking for a way to kill a day in NYC without being too much of a tourist.
 Not that I would have minded a trip to the Empire State Building, but nah.
-Fortunately, after browsing Yelp, I found something called "Foods of NY Tours."
+Fortunately, after browsing Yelp, I found something called "Foods of New York Tours."
 The reviews all said it was amazing and not too touristy, so I checked it out a little more.
-There's 6 different tours to pick from, so I went with the Original Greenwich Village tour.
+There's a few different tours to pick from, and I went with the Original Greenwich Village tour.
 The cool thing about these tours is that if you're like me, you can't decide on just one thing to eat.
 The tour lets you eat a little of everything.

 So, how does it work?
 Each tour takes you to different food landmarks in the city.
 You also get a guided walking tour of NYC architecture and other famous spots.
 There are 16 people per tour, with one guide leading you to these spots.
 We met up at Murray's Cheese Shop and started on our way.